Rhinoptera

 Rhinoptera is a genus of ray commonly known as the cownose rays.
 This genus is the only member of the family Rhinopteridae.

+These rays feed on mollusks and various other benthic prey.

+Their low fecundity rate and late maturity makes them susceptible to overfishing.
+All species of this genus are included in the IUCN Red List of Threatened species.

 Species

 There are currently 8 recognized extant (living) species in this genus: